-- monitor whether the prices charged by licensees under various packages are in fact those published / advertised to consumers, - monitor adherence to the itemized billing prescripts as outlined in terms of regulation 8 of the EUSSC Regulations, and - monitor compliance by licensees (and their third-party providers) with the Regulations on Code of Conduct for Premium Rated Services
+- monitor whether the prices charged by licensees under various packages are in fact those published / advertised to consumers, - monitor adherence to the itemized billing prescripts as outlined in terms of regulation 8 of the EUSSC Regulations, and - monitor compliance by licensees (and their third-party providers) with the Regulations on Code of Conduct for Premium Rated Services.

-More importantly, all licensees are - in terms of the General Licence Fees (GLF) Regulations - required to pay a percentage of their revenue derived from licensed service (as defined) as an annual licence fee to the Authority (the amount which the Authority on-pays to the National Revenue Fund ("NRF")).
-Since the Authority currently does not have (and historically has not had) any capability to reconcile the licensed revenues declared against the tariffs and traffic generated against such https://whichvoip.co.za/news/disappearing-data-are-vodacom-and-mtn-cheating-you/ https://www.youtube.com/watch?v=Cu2XkHsHBfw https://mybroadband.co.za/news/cellular/365418-damning-evidence-about-mass-airtime-theft-from-vodacomsubscribers.html tariff, there has been no way of telling whether the revenues are under or even whether there are revenues undeclared.
+More importantly, all licensees are - in terms of the GLF Regulations - required to pay a percentage of their revenue derived from licensed service (as defined) as an annual licence fee to the Authority (the amount which the Authority on-pays to the National Revenue Fund ("NRF")).
+Since the Authority currently does not have (and historically has not had) any capability to reconcile the licensed revenues declared against the tariffs and traffic generated against such tariff, there has been no way of telling whether the revenues are under or even whether there are revenues undeclared.